 Some people are lucky.
 They have a close circle of friends and family who can give them a lot of support.
-Other people do not have many people to support them.
+Other people don't have many people to support them.

 So, if you want to talk, who is the best person to talk to?